grantgasser/Alzheimers-Prediction/README.md

 **Results:** 70% Test Accuracy (110/157)
 * Main problem with the model is False Negatives.
 As pointed out at the end of the script, when the model makes incorrect predictions, it often predicts Cognitively Normal (CN) when a patient has Limited Mild Conitive Impairment (LMCI) or Alzheimer's (AD).
 Roughly 50% of the errors were False Negatives.
-* This leads to a model with low sensitivity:
+* This leads to a model with low sensitivity.

 **Proposed Solution:** Only predict CN if P(CN) > some *learned* threshold (new hyperparameter) instead of predicting max(P(CN), P(LMCI), P(AD)).